shanesully/String-Extractor/README.md

-# string_extractor
-Combine and extract strings from xml files
+Combine and extract strings from xml translation files